 This list has been compiled by Volunteers serving in-country and is based on their experience.
 Use it as an informal guide in making your own list, bearing in mind that each experience is individual.
 There is no perfect list!
 You obviously cannot bring everything on the list, so consider those items that make the most sense to you personally and professionally.
-You can always have things sent to you later.
-As you decide what to bring, keep in mind there is a 100-pound weight limit on baggage.
-And remember, you can get almost everything you need in-country.
+Don’t feel the need to change your style- bring the clothes that you are most comfortable in.
+You can always have things sent to you later and you can get many things in-country.
+The exception is shoes for larger sizes.
+It is best for you to bring those with you as there are limited sizes for shoes in Timor-Leste.

-Baggage & weight limit: The Peace Corps limits the size and weight of baggage and will not pay to transport baggage that exceeds these limits.
+The Peace Corps limits the size and weight of baggage and will not pay to transport baggage that exceeds these limits.
 The allowance is two checked pieces of luggage with combined dimensions of both pieces not to exceed 107 inches (length + width + height) and a carry-on bag with dimensions of no more than 45 inches.
-Checked baggage should not exceed 100 pounds total with a maximum weight of 50 pounds per bag.
+Checked baggage should not exceed 100 pounds total with a maximum weight of 50 pounds per bag

 Choose items that can be interchangeable (casual, sleep, semi-professional, can go with skirts or pants).